 - Pay-for-Performance.
-A substantial majority of the compensation awarded to our Named Executive Officers is either tied to specific company-wide and individual performance objectives or has been made in the form of stock option awards that will only have value if the price of our stock increases after the grant date. - Performance-Based Equity Grants.
-In 2012, we established an equity compensation program whereby we awarded 50% of each executive officer's equity compensation in the form of performance-based stock options that only vest and become exerciseable upon the achievement of specified significant accomplishments in addition to satisfying our typical 4-year time-based vesting requirement.
-We believe this represents a significant program to even further align the interests of our senior leadership team with those of our stockholders. - Double Trigger.
-Our change of control severance benefit plan (CIC Plan) only provides our executive officers with acceleration of unvested equity awards held by them if they are terminated (without cause or constructively) in connection with a change of control transaction or within 12 months following a change of control transaction. - Modest Perquisites.
-We provide only modest perquisites and nearly all of those perquisites are in the form of insurance benefits that we believe are in line with industry practice for executive compensation and represent approximately 1% of total compensation for our executives.
-We do not provide perquisites such as personal travel reimbursement, tax services or financial planning, - Reasonable Post-Employment and Change of Control Severance Arrangements.
+A substantial majority of the compensation awarded to our NEOs is either tied to specific company-wide and individual performance objectives or has been made in the form of stock option awards that will only have value if the price of our stock increases after the grant date. - Performance-Based Equity Grants.
+In 2012, 2013 and 2014, we awarded 50% of each executive officer's equity compensation in the form of performance-based stock options that only vest and become exercisable upon the achievement of specified significant accomplishments in addition to satisfying our typical 4-year time-based vesting requirement.
+We continued this performance-based equity program for executive officers in 2014 for both annual grants.
+We believe this program is important in that it even more tightly aligns the economic interests of our senior leadership team with those of our stockholders. - Regular Peer Group Review.
+The organization and compensation committee regularly reviews the Company's compensation peer group.
+This review occurred most recently in September 2014 where the compensation peer group was prospectively adjusted for the 2015 annual compensation cycle to include five additional companies with market capitalizations more in line with that of the Company and exclude certain companies that have evolved to much larger market capitalizations after we selected them as peers. - Double Trigger.
+Our change of control severance benefit plan (CIC Plan) only provides our executive officers with acceleration of unvested equity awards held by them if they are terminated (without cause or constructively) in connection with a change of control transaction or within 12 months following a change of control transaction.
+We do not provide accelerated vesting of equity awards on a change in control alone. - Modest Perquisites.
+We provide only modest perquisites and nearly all of those perquisites are in the form of insurance benefits that we believe are in line with industry practice for executive compensation.
+We do not provide perquisites such as personal travel reimbursement, tax services or financial planning. - Reasonable Post-Employment and Change of Control Severance Arrangements.
 We believe that our severance arrangements with our executive officers are reasonable and in line with industry practice. - Z Review Tally Sheets.
-We review tally sheets for our Named Executive Officers prior to making annual executive compensation decisions. - Compensation Claw-Back Policy.
-In February 2012, we adopted a claw-back policy which permits us to require reimbursement or cancellation of all or a portion of any performance-based cash awards or equity incentive payments to the extent based on financial results that are subsequently revised. - Regular Review of Share Utilization.
-We evaluate on a regular basis share utilization by reviewing overhang levels (dilutive impact of equity compensation on stockholders) and annual run rates (the aggregate shares awarded as a percentage of total outstanding shares). - Mitigate Undue Risk.
-We mitigate undue risk associated with compensation by implementing the following: multiple performance targets and caps on potential payments of short-term incentive compensation (i.e. annual bonuses), awarding a substantial portion of executive compensation in the form of long-term compensation (i.e. stock options), compensation claw-back provisions, and board of directors and management processes are in place to identify and manage risk. - Utilize Independent Compensation Consulting Firm.
-The organization and compensation committee regularly consults with an independent compensation consulting firm which provides no other services to the company.
+We review tally sheets for our NEOs prior to making annual executive compensation decisions. - Compensation Claw-Back Policy.
+We have implemented a claw-back policy which permits us to require reimbursement or cancellation of all or a portion of any performance-based cash awards or equity incentive payments to the extent based on financial results that are subsequently revised. - Regular Review of Share Utilization for Equity Compensation.
+We regularly evaluate equity incentive plan share reserve pool utilization by reviewing overhang levels (the dilutive impact of equity compensation on stockholders) and annual run rates (the aggregate shares awarded as a percentage of total outstanding shares).